You’ve Been Warned! These 9 Features Can Be Extra Costly

 8. Concealed Features

 We get it, jutting furniture, plain, exposed walls and doors can really spoil a look.
 Wouldn’t it be nice to have them flushed and hidden away from sight?
 While concealed built-ins provide a sleek, kept-together air in a space (and help to maximise square footage in some cases, like this fold-out bed), extra carpentry works and materials can add significant cost to your renovation bill.

 Unsurprisingly, complicated shapes or complex built-in designs can be pricey, due to the sheer amount of labour needed to fabricate and install these pieces.
 Our take?
 Skimp out on such intricate carpentry if you aren’t 100% sure you’ll love it for decades.
 Instead, use smaller décor pieces to add visual oomph.

 Love a particular style, but have a set budget to work on?
-We can match you with up to 5 interior designers, based on your budget, needs and style.
-Request for a quote here, and all recommendations made by Qanvast will be eligible for the Qanvast Guarantee, which protects renovation contracts up to $50,000.
+We can match you with up to 5 interior designers, based on your requirements.

 All recommendations made by Qanvast will be eligible for the Qanvast Guarantee, which protects deposits up to $50,000.